Silica, Rožňava District

 Silica (Szilice) is a village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1399.
 Before the establishment of independent Czechoslovakia in 1918, Silica was part of Gömör and Kishont County within the Kingdom of Hungary.
 The locality was annexed by the Kingdom of Hungary after the arbitration of Vienna on 2 November 1938.
 In 1938, there were inhabitants, of which 4 were of Jewish origin.
 It was part of the district of Rožňava.
 The name of the locality before World War II was Silica/Szilice.
 From 1938 to 1945, the Hungarian name Szilice was used.
 After the liberation, the municipality was reinstated in the reconstituted Czechoslovak Republic.

 Geography

-The village lies at an elevation of 546 metres and covers an area of 34.565 km^{2}.
-It has a population of about 590 people.
+The municipality lies at an altitude of 546 metres (1,791 ft) and covers an area of 34.58 km^{2} (13.35 sq mi) (2024).